HONOR X6b Smartphone - Review and opinions

 Storage and software that age better than the cheapest phones

-On a normal day of messaging, maps, web browsing and video, the HONOR X6b lands in a comfortable budget-phone lane.
-The 6.56-inch screen gives you enough room for reading and navigation without turning the handset into a tablet substitute, and the 90Hz refresh rate helps scrolling look smoother than many entry-level rivals.
-With 4GB RAM, this is still a phone best used with sensible expectations, but for calling, WhatsApp, streaming and routine app use it fits the role of a genuine primary phone rather than a backup-only device.
+On a normal day of messaging, maps, web browsing and video, the HONOR X6b sits comfortably in budget-phone territory.
+The 6.56-inch screen gives enough room for reading and navigation without making the handset feel oversized, and the 90Hz refresh rate keeps scrolling noticeably smoother than many entry-level rivals.
+With 4GB RAM, it is still a phone that rewards sensible expectations, but for calling, WhatsApp, streaming and routine app use it works as a proper main phone rather than something you keep in reserve.

-For casual photography, the X6b is good enough when the scene is cooperative.
-The 50MP main camera gives this phone a stronger camera headline than many rivals at the same level, and for still subjects in decent light it can produce pleasing shots for family sharing, quick social posts and document capture.
-The limitation shows up once movement enters the frame.
-If your usual camera use is children, pets or anything that will not stay still, this stops being a camera-first bargain and becomes a budget phone with an acceptable daylight camera.
+For casual photography, the X6b is fine when the subject stays still and the light is decent.
+The 50MP main camera gives it a stronger headline than many phones at this level, and it is capable of decent family shots, quick social posts and document capture.
+The limit appears as soon as movement enters the frame.
+If most of your photos are children, pets or anything active, this is not the camera-led bargain to choose; it is a budget phone with an acceptable daylight camera.

 Pros